HieuNguyenVu/scully-personal-website/blog/preparing-for-frontend-interview.md

 location: 'Hanoi, Vietnam'
 ---

 _**I work as a Fullstack Developer, And because I didn't focus specifically on anything from the start of my career path, It seems like I have a lot of things to re-learn and prepare.
 I don't nervous too much about the new technical/ framework.
 I just worry about the core thing that I was misunderstood or I the things should know but I don't know.
 This note is my preparation for an interview to apply to my next job.
-An maybe I will review and update it in the future**_
+And maybe I will review and update it in the future**_

 _**The main content of this post will about some base knowledge of Javascript, and Angular's Core knowledge, also a bit about Design Patterns and Scalable Design for Frontend Systems.**_